 |Michael Fried||Overall Score:2.33||Price:1||Selection:3||Customer Service:3||Pros||Cons||Other Recommended Retailers|

 Hearts on Fire diamonds are a rip-off.
-If you want a perfectly cut diamond, buy a Brian Gavin Signature Diamond for much less money or better yet, you can now get a James Allen True Hearts cut diamond and benefit from a 25% OFF SALE on the setting.
+If you want a perfectly cut diamond, buy a Brian Gavin Signature Diamond or a James Allen True Hearts cut diamond for much less money.
 If you have a more personal question (for specific advice about what to buy), feel free to contact us.

 Readers already familiar with The Diamond Pro know that in general, I am not a fan of branded diamonds.
 The vast majority of branded diamonds are non-standard cuts.

 Usually this means a few extra facets are added to the stone in a unique way (unique enough to make the new design patentable).
 The actual new cut is, of course, is the small part of the creation of a branded diamond.

 The big part is the marketing blitz that escorts the new “special cut.”.
 The more intelligently crafted campaigns will include something that appeals to both the right brain and left brain.

 We don’t like “special cuts” that don’t try to make a gimmick patented cut so that they can patent it and control the market.
 In theory, we have no problem with brands that just focus on making the most perfectly cut diamond.

 Here we will compare two companies that do this.
 We will take the Hearts on Fire brand and compare it to diamonds like this stunning one carat diamond from Brian Gavin.

 There will be an emotional component (the diamond shines as bright as your love for her, blah blah blah) and a rational component (this diamond provides more sparkle per dollar than any other diamond on earth – here’s a certificate to prove it!).